Petar Naumoski

-Professional playing career
+Professional career

 In his career, Naumoski won all of the 3 different European-wide professional club basketball leagues that existed while he was playing.
 He won the championship of the top-tier level European-wide league, the EuroLeague, two times.
 With the Yugoslavian League club Split, in the 1989–90 season, and the 1990–91 season.

 He also won the championship of the secondary level European-wide league, the FIBA Saporta Cup, with the Italian League club Treviso Basket, in the 1994–95 season.
 He won the Saporta Cup again, with the Italian club Mens Sana Basket, in the 2001–02 season.
 In addition, he also won the championship of the third-tier level European-wide league, the FIBA Korać Cup, with the Turkish Super League club Efes, in the 1995–96 season.

-He was a three time FIBA EuroStar, in the years 1996, 1997, and 1998.
+He was a member of the FIBA European Selection in 1996.
+He was also a three time FIBA EuroStar, in the years 1996, 1997, and 1998.

-Macedonian national team
+National team career

 Naumoski was a member of the senior men's Macedonian national basketball team.
 With Macedonia, he played at the 1999 EuroBasket.

-Post playing career
+Post-playing career

 Naumoski once served as the Sport Minister of the Republic of North Macedonia.
 In June 2007, some Turkish newspapers claimed that Efes Pilsen was considering Naumoski to be their new head basketball coach of the club, to replace Oktay Mahmuti.
 However, the Turkish club ultimately opted to hire David Blatt instead.

 On 27 April 2015, he was named the President of the Basketball Federation of Macedonia.
 On 9 February 2017, Efes retired his number 7 jersey.

-Personal
+Personal life

 Naumoski also has a Turkish passport, under the name of Namık Polat, as well as Italian citizenship.
+He has a strong friendship with Nikola Danev and Tane Dimovski, who are also his teammates in basketball.